-The next area to be addressed in the overall restoration effort is the church interior, which was badly affected by past moisture issues.
+The next area to be addressed in the overall restoration effort was the church interior, which was badly affected by past moisture issues.
 In order to prepare for this work, the "Step Forward with Christ" capital campaign began in 2014 with the ambitious goal of raising $725,000.
-The campaign has reached 95% of its goal.
+The campaign has reached over 95% of its goal.

 Work began in the summer of 2015 with the restoration of the two large murals on either side of the sanctuary.